 I want you to set aside an hour to look at your own closet.
 Find the items that are your go to, and then consider why do you love the items that you love?
-I've created space in the workbook for you to record these thoughts.
 No matter how trivial they seem to you right now, trust me, thats some valuable input to get you started.

 Why do you have other items that are languishing in the back?
 These are clues to where your own perspective as an aspiring designer lives, and they help you identify your own unique vantage point.
 Where I used to have confusion in my design process is mixing fantasy with reality- items I designed for runway often had no place to be worn in my daily life.
 So I learned that I was designing just for the show, and that reconciled my problem.
 If you really consider that that job of a fashion designer is to not only develop your own identity as a brand and thought leader in design, but also remember that your client has to wear it and love it because it serves them well, then you are off to a much better start than most college fashion students.

 If you like it, then likely another person will too.
 Hone in on the key elements in your closet that you love, and really spend time articulating why that item works for you.
 Is it the cloth, is it the color?
 Pick at least 10 items and describe why you love them- this will show you what you appreciate about design and where you can focus your practice and study.
 Brands like Ace and Jig have very simple construction and silhouettes to their clothing, however they weave their own cloth and design the pattern.
 They are focusing on what they love, and building a compelling brand through the cloth of their clothes.